Open Data Issues

 It is not always clear how much of a published dataset is licensed under an open licence.
 Even when the open licence is presented prominently on the same page as the dataset, there are often specific data files that are licensed under different terms.
 This can lead to confusion about how open the data is, and in the worst case, can result in...

-Continue reading this post on the Open Data Blend Blog.
+Continue reading this article on our Open Data Blend Blog.